Board of Directors

 Greater Cleveland Regional Transit Authority (GCRTA)Read Bio

-India L. Birdsong joins RTA as Chief Executive Officer and General Manager beginning Monday, Sept.
+India L. Birdsong Terry joins RTA as Chief Executive Officer and General Manager beginning Monday, Sept.
 16.

 She comes to Greater Cleveland from Nashville where she served as Chief Operating Officer of WeGo Public Transit, the Regional Transportation Authority.
 In that role, she was responsible for the leadership of more than 550 employees, including union and administrative staffers.
 She led all bus and rail operations and oversaw two garages and maintenance shops, a commuter rail line and a downtown transfer central hub.
 She was also instrumental in supporting the system’s 25-year strategic growth plan.

-Proficient in Spanish, Birdsong earned her Masters in Urban Planning and Policy from the University of Illinois at Chicago and her Bachelor of Arts from Temple University in Philadelphia.
+Proficient in Spanish, Terry earned her Masters in Urban Planning and Policy from the University of Illinois at Chicago and her Bachelor of Arts from Temple University in Philadelphia.

 Community Transportation Association of America (CTAA)Read Bio